-We estimated the value of avoided (reduced) GHG emissions based on the year compliance with a 10-percent reduction would occur at all five refineries.
+We estimated the value of avoided (reduced) GHG emissions based on the year in which compliance with a 10-percent reduction would occur at the three refineries not currently indicating compliance with the efficiency/emissions standard.
 To calculate the value of these reductions, we used Ecology's estimates of 2010 or 2011 refinery emissions, and then multiplied 10 percent of those values by the SCC in each year they are avoided.
 We note that once reductions are achieved, those GHG emissions are avoided in subsequent years as well.
 Here we present both estimates of the avoided costs in the first year of 10-percent reduction in GHG emissions, as well as the value including subsequent years of reductions through the 20-year time span standard to Ecology analysis.
 Table 8 summarizes these estimated benefits.